yuliyapeshkova/governance/README.md

 and enjoy our work.
 It outlines how we work together, complete client projects, and work towards realizing our vision.

+#### Background
+We started out as a very small agency, but we've quickly grown to over 30 people and we continue to grow.
+When we were small, all decisions could be made by everyone on the team.
+As we've grown, it's harder to make decisions as a group.

+Happily, we've managed to build our team on talent and trust, and thus we've decided to outline a framework by which we can continue grow, while at the same time retaining the culture we've fought so hard to build.

+# Why we exist

 #### Vision

 #### Mission